Leadership Symposium puts focus on collaboration

-Members of the 195th Wing listen to guest speaker Ricardo Campos at Naval Air Station North Island, California, Jan 6, 2023.
-Campos a San Diego Football Club executive gave a speech on leadership during a symposium that brought together Air Guardsman and civilian counterparts from across the state to receive training, collaborate on best practices and network entering the new year.
+January 5-7 2024, the 195th Wing hosted a Leadership Symposium in San Diego, California.
+The symposium brought together Air Guardsman and civilian counterparts from across the state to receive training, collaborate on best practices and network entering the new year.

+The three day event featured presentations from wing support functions including the Comptroller, Force Support, Human Resources, Safety, Chaplain, SAPR, Equal Opportunity and the Inspector General.
+In addition there were two guest speakers on leadership; California State Senator Toni Atkins and San Diego FC executive Ricardo Campos.

 |Date Taken: